JoBecon/JoBecon.github.io/_pages/about.md

 Welcome and thank you for visiting!

 I am a PhD Candidate in Economics at Goethe University Frankfurt.
 My research interests lie in the intersection of Macro-Finance, International Finance and Banking.
-I am particulary interested in the role of banks (and banking regulation) for the foreign exchange markets.
+I am particulary interested in the role of banks (and banking regulation) and monetary policy for the foreign exchange markets and financial stabilty.

 This page contains information on my current and past research, teaching and personal background.

+If you have comments and suggestions for my research, please feel free to get in touch with me.

 News